Sustainably Spicy

 One thing that still remains in my brain from calculus is that the smaller the container, the higher the ratio of container to contents.
 Once upon a time I could calculate the most cost and weight efficient sized can – who said calculus has no real world applications?

-That being said, herb & spice containers jars are low on the sustainability scale.
-On the other hand, spices can last many years and they often come in lovely shaped jars and cans.
-I could not bring myself to throw out the darling A&P spice cans, the assortment a wedding shower gift appropriate for starving newlyweds.
+Herb & spice containers jars are low on the container-to-contents sustainability scale.
+That being said, spices can last many years and they often come in lovely shaped jars and cans.
+I could not bring myself to throw out the darling A&P spice cans, a favorite wedding-shower gift appropriate for newlyweds on a tight budget.
 I am quite thrilled that there are now so many options for re-filling these containers and the choices are usually less expensive, as well.

 Sea salt is all we use in our house both because of reduced sodium content and variety of flavors including an option to go local with Pacific sea salt.
 Celtic Sea Salt was at the San Francisco Green Festival where they offered a special on their salt grinder with purchase of salt.